 Fig. 2 Schematic showing the typical configuration of topography, coordinate system, and mode-1 CTW characteristics for various strengths of stratification as defined by the Burger number (see text).
-The y direction is into the page, and would be to the north if the boundary is on the west of the ocean.
-Grey shading represents topography, with a typical gently sloping shelf region, followed by a steeply-sloping continental slope.
+The y direction is into the page and would be to the north if the boundary is on the west of the ocean.
+Grey shading represents topography, with a typical gently sloping shelf region, followed by a steeply sloping continental slope.
 The topographic length scale L corresponding to a particular position (where the blue line is tangent to the slope) is illustrated in the first panel.
 Shading represents the perturbation pressure associated with the mode, with the node (zero value) marked with a black contour.
 In the northern hemisphere, the wave would be propagating out of the page (the opposite in the southern hemisphere).
-The offshore decay in the strong stratification case is exaggerated, to make it more visible.

-open ocean on the coastal region.
-The purpose of this paper is to review the extent to which this assumption offers a valuable framework for understanding how the open ocean communicates with the coast.
+The offshore decay in the strong stratification case is exaggerated, to make it more visible region, followed by a steeply sloping continental slope down to the abyssal plain of the open ocean.
+In the presence of a sloping sidewall, CTWs are no longer pure Kelvin waves.
+Given that the rapid propagation of CTWs appears to be responsible for the above-mentioned decoupling between the coast and open ocean, we assume that physical characteristics of CTWs play an important role in mediating the influence of the open ocean on the coastal region.
+The purpose of this paper is to review the extent to which this assumption offers a valuable framework for understanding how the open-ocean communicates with the coast.
 We begin by considering properties of CTWs when sloping topography is present.
-The complementary question of how CTWs act to trap and propagate sea level signals that are themselves generated close to the coast, rather than in the open ocean, is considered elsewhere in this volume.
+The complementary question of how CTWs act to trap and propagate sea-level signals that are themselves generated close to the coast, rather than in the open ocean, is considered elsewhere in this volume.

 At subinertial frequencies, and assuming f to be constant (the f-plane approximation is almost ubiquitous in the theory of CTWs; this is a significant issue which we will pick up later on), it remains the case even with nontrivial topography that plane waves cannot propagate away from the shore.
 There are still waves that travel along-shelf with an off-shelf decay.
 Hence, the concept of CTWs remains valid.
 However, the presence of topography breaks the decomposition into vertical modes.
 Typically, these CTWs form a sequence with an increasing number of nodes in bottom pressure, spaced down the slope, as we see in baroclinic Kevin waves for the vertical sidewall case.
-What is different is that the nodes reach the sea floor at different distances from the shore, because of the finite slope, and their extension away from the sea floor is no longer horizontal as it is in baroclinic Kelvin waves, but at some angle, becoming vertical in the barotropic limit [33], as seen in Figure 2.
+What is different is that the nodes reach the sea floor at different distances from the shore, because of the finite slope, and their extension away from the sea floor is no longer horizontal as it is in baroclinic Kelvin waves, but at some angle, becoming vertical in the barotropic limit (Huthnance 1978), as seen in Fig. 2.